westonganger/active_snapshot/README.md

 Why This Library:

 Model Versioning and Restoration require concious thought, design, and understanding.
 You should understand your versioning and restoration process completely.
 This gem's small API and fully understandable design fully supports this.
-Install this gem and read its code completely OR copy the code straight into your codebase.
-Know it completely.
-Now you are free.

-If you are considering using [paper_trail-association_tracking](https://github.com/westonganger/paper_trail-association_tracking) then you should think again because PT-AT is mostly a blackbox solution which encourages you to set it up and then assume its "just working<sup>TM</sup>".
+I do not recommend using paper_trail-association_tracking because it is mostly a blackbox solution which encourages you to set it up and then assume its "Just working<sup>TM</sup>".
 This makes for major data problems later.
 Dont fall into this trap.
+Instead read this gems brief source code completely before use OR copy the code straight into your codebase.
+Once you know it, then you are free.